 Your registration will be final when you have paid your registration fee of €100.
 You will now be a provisional participant, get your personal donation page and start fundraising!

 After your registration, it's time to book your ticket.
-Arrival and departure are Lusaka, Zambia.
-The arrival date in Lusaka is Thurday July 4; possible days to depart are Sunday 14th and Monday 14th.
+Arrival and departure are Entebbe, Uganda.
+The arrival date in Kampala is Friday July 3; possible days to depart are Sunday 12th and Monday 13th.
 Prior to the event we will of course be in close contact with the participants to make sure everyone arrives safely.